YosysHQ/nextpnr/docs/faq.md

 tool and many of the nextpnr developers have made (and continue to make) contributions to the project.

-VtR is an extremely flexible tool but focuses on research around FPGA architecture and algorithm development.
+VtR is an extremely flexible toolchain but focuses on research around FPGA architecture and algorithm development.
 If your goal is research, then we very much encourage you to look into VtR further!